srcML/srcML/DOCKER.md

 Docker images are used to build, package, and test srcML on Linux.
 A Docker Compose file, `compose.yml`, is in the root directory and manages docker image management (build, push, pull) and execution on all the Linux distributions for packaging.
 The Dockerfiles are in the directory `docker` with a subdirectory for each platform.

-All docker compose command are entered in the root directory of the srcML repository.
-They do not work in the docker subdirectory nor in the build directory.
+All docker-compose commands are entered in the root directory of the srcML repository.
+They do not work in the docker subdirectory or the build directory.

 ## Build and Package srcML on Linux

-The default operation is to run the workflow `ci-<platform>` which includes build, packaging, and testing the installed package.
+The default operation is running the workflow `ci-<platform>`, which includes building, packaging, and testing the installed package.
 By default, it runs the cmake workflow `ci-package-<installer>` where the <installer> is `deb` or `rpm`.
 I.e., for Ubuntu, it is equivalent to running the following:

 ```console
 cmake --workflow --preset ci-ubuntu